padpadpadpad/nls.multstart/README.md

 #>  -1.3462   0.9877   4.3326 312.1887
 #>  residual sum-of-squares: 7.257
 #>
-#> Number of iterations to convergence: 19
+#> Number of iterations to convergence: 12
 #> Achieved convergence tolerance: 1.49e-08
 ```

-This method uses a random-search/shotgun approach to fit multiple
+This method uses a **random-search/shotgun approach** to fit multiple
 curves.
 Random start parameter values are picked from a uniform
 distribution between `start_lower()` and `start_upper()` for each
 parameter.
 If the best model is not improved upon (in terms of AIC